 There was worry that Gagarin might come unhinged and sabotage the history-making mission.
 It was enough of a worry that the powers-that-be locked the manual controls of the Vostok capsule before liftoff.
 What if something went awry and communications went dead and Pilot-Cosmonaut #1 needed to take control of the capsule?
 His superiors had thought about that too, and seemingly turned to game show hosts for advice.
 Gagarin was given a sealed envelope containing the secret combination to unlock the controls.

 The year the Aviation Medicine article ran, Colonel Joe Kittinger ascended to 96,000 feet in an upright, phone-booth-sized sealed capsule suspended beneath a helium balloon.
-With his oxygen dangerously low, Kittinger was ordered by his superior, David Simons, to begin his descent., replied Kittinger, letter by letter in Morse code.
+With his oxygen dangerously low, Kittinger was ordered by his superior, David Simons, to begin his descent.
+“COME AND GET ME”, replied Kittinger, letter by letter in Morse code.
 Kittinger says it was a joke, but Simons didn’t take it that way.
 (Morse code has always been a tough medium for humor.)
 In his memoir Man High, Simons recalls thinking that “the weird and little understood breakaway phenomenon could be taking hold of Kittinger’s mind,…that he…was gripped in this strange reverie and was hellbent on flying on and on without regard for the consequences.”

-These breakaway effects do not include all the other psychological effects of air travel, such as spatial disorientation, hallucinated gremlins (reported by many pilots, such as Charles Lindbergh on his transatlantic flight4, who also reported hallucinating entire landmasses5), sensory deprivation, UFOs, or outcomes of the crash (eg Antoine de Saint-Exupéry’s The Little Prince is often connected to his post-crash hallucinations in the Sahara recounted in Wind, Sand and Stars).
+These breakaway effects do not include all the other psychological effects of air travel, such as spatial disorientation, Charles Bonnet syndrome, hallucinated gremlins (reported by many pilots, such as Charles Lindbergh on his transatlantic flight4, who also reported hallucinating entire landmasses5), sensory deprivation, UFOs, or outcomes of the crash (eg. Antoine de Saint-Exupéry’s The Little Prince is often connected to his post-crash hallucinations in the Sahara recounted in Wind, Sand and Stars).

 WHITE: That was the most natural feeling, Jim.